glucaas/k6-load-tests/README.md

   docker-compose run k6 run /script/script.js
 ```

+## **Cloud**

+Dependencies:

+- You must create your account in k6 cloud (you have 50 load tests in the free subscription.
+Use this with wise)

-if you want to run in cloud, you have to do two things.
+To run in cloud, you have to do three things.
 First,  you need to update the docker-file and add the enviroment variable

 ```sh
   K6_CLOUD_TOKEN={YOUR_TOKEN}
 ```

-then, add in options, the code with your own project id, and it's done !
+then, add in options, the code with your own project id

 ```sh
   ext: {